Georgia State Route 53: SR 53 Business in Jasper

 State Route 53 Business is a 6.434 mi business branch of SR 53, which continues east into downtown Jasper as the main route of SR 53 turns southeast, concurrent with SR 5 and SR 515.
 In the heart of Jasper, SR 53 Bus turns southeast and utilizes what used to be the original routing of SR 5 through Jasper, which was re-designated as SR 5A in 1982.
 SR 53 Business meets the main SR 53 route again in Tate, where SR 53 is concurrent with SR 108.
 SR 53 Bus follows the original routing of SR 53 through Jasper.

 SR 53 Connector in Gainesville

 State Route 53 Connector (SR 53 Conn.) is a 3.9 mi connector route of SR 53.
 It travels west-to-east in the western part of Gainesville.
 The highway is a connector route between the SR 53 mainline, which turns sharply southwest and then south, and SR 60, which in turn connects downtown Gainesville with I-985/SR 365.
+It was concurrent with former SR 889/SR 365 Bus.

 The entire length of SR 53 Conn. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.